-I have always had one question about sleep that I never really looked into and I decided to finally answer that question with a little research.
+I have always had one question about sleep that I never really looked into.
+Why does sleep feel so short?
+I decided to finally answer that question with a little research.
 Why does it feel like I have only been asleep for a few minutes, when hours have passed?

 Sleep feels so short due to your brain disabling the areas of itself that controls consciousness.
 This happens during SWS, or Slow-Wave Sleep, one of the major phases of sleep.
 Your brain sort of “blacks out” during this phase and you are unable to perceive time properly while in this non-dream state.

 Slow-Wave Sleep, or stage 3 sleep, is the third stage of sleep and the last stage before REM sleep, or a non-dreaming state.
 In this stage of sleep, your brain begins to block outside stimuli in order to enter REM sleep, or a dreaming state.
 Your brain begins emitting delta waves that slows down your brain to a resting state.

 Slow-Wave Sleep is is deepest stage of sleep and is also very difficult to wake up from.
 Ever wake up and see that you have a missed call on your phone and never heard it ring?
 You were more than likely in slow-wave sleep.
 When you are in this stage, it is very difficult to wake up from.
 If you are awakened during this stage, you will be a little disoriented.
 The disorientation will pass shortly, but just imagine your computer rebooting.
 It has to load the hardware, software, time and date.
 Your brain has to do something similar.

 I know there have been times that I have woken up and not know what day it is, or where I am.
 This is the disorientation from slow-wave sleep.
 This is also helps to answer “why does sleep feel so short” question.

 Why Do We Have Slow-Wave Sleep?

 There are 4 stages of sleep that are scientifically accepted.
 Your body will go through each one one step at a time.